MohamedGlalAbdelazeem/Myprogress-in-OSSU/README.md

 # Problem Set 0

-# Submit all of the problems below:
+## I have finshed all of the problems below:
 - Indoor Voice
 - Playback Speed
 - Making Faces